WillBeebe/Rust-Boilerplate/README.md

 ```

 Executes slices as unix shell commands.

-- This function will not work on Windows.

 - Some shell commands will not work on all terminal emulators. (e.g. "clear" in the Intellij terminal).